Business & Leadership Studies (BSLS)

 BSLS 3370 Perf Appraisal & Productivity (3)

 Focusing upon an organization's competitive strategy, students explore the development and implementation of performance appraisal systems and examine productivity-enhancing work designs, such as Total Quality Management, teams, empowerment, and Business Process Reengineering.
-This online course includes 2-4 synchronous video conferences, the scheduling of which will be confirmed during the first week of classes, with recordings available for students who are unable to attend.
 This course will not satisfy requirements toward majors in the School of Liberal Arts or the A.B.
-Freeman School of Business.
-Pre-requisites: BSLS 3330 or Director’s approval. credit hours: 3 (Previously numbered as HRDV 3700)
+Freeman School of Business. credit hours: 3 (Previously numbered as HRDV 3700)

 Prerequisite(s): BSLS 3330 or HRDV 3330.